Day of the Dead Tour in San Andres Míxquic From Mexico City

 Description

-Join our small-group (max 12 people) or private (your group only) tour to witness one of Mexico’s most iconic cultural traditions—Day of the Dead in San Andrés Mixquic.
+Join our small-group or private (your group only) tour to witness one of Mexico’s most iconic cultural traditions—Day of the Dead in San Andrés Mixquic.
 Based on feedback from past seasons, we've refined this experience to ensure a smoother, more meaningful visit.
-By starting earlier in the day, we avoid the heavy traffic and crowds that often build up later, giving you the chance to explore the town and cemeteries while it’s still peaceful.

 You’ll visit the local cemetery where families gather to clean and decorate graves, light candles, and spend time in remembrance.
 Our small group size allows for a more respectful and immersive experience, and by returning earlier, we ensure a comfortable and well-paced day without delays.